joelewis101/.dotfiles/readme.md

 Stow looks in the nvim folder, and makes symlink to the contents of that folder one folder above where the stow command was run.

+vdirsyncer and davmail config files contain secrets - not pushed here